securing/midsummer/02_Leshy/README.md

 ![MFA secret being '234567'](./media/MFA_secret.png)

 I restarted the MFA setup process - secret was still the same.
-It might be the case that the server is still using the previously generated code for this account, which is a red flag already, but just to confirm my suspisions, I decided to terminate the current VM and setup a new one - **the secret was still the same**.
+It might be the case that the server is still using the previously generated code for this account, which is a red flag already, but just to confirm my suspicions, I decided to terminate the current VM and setup a new one - **the secret was still the same**.

 ### Attack Vector

-MFA secret not being randomised across user-accounts (not even between MFA setup attempts).
+MFA secret not being randomized across user-accounts (not even between MFA setup attempts).

 ### Execution